Top

 GLACIER

 Located in the famous Skaftafell Park, Svínafellsjökull is 8 kilometres long and 800 meters wide.
 From the car park, a short hike allows you to get quite close to the glacier and admire its surreal beauty.
 Large ice ridges in stunning shades of blue and white and covered in black volcanic dust stand out in the lagoon which in contract has a brown colour caused by the ash deposits from past eruptions.
-And if you felt like you were on the set of the movie Interstellar you’d be quite right as it was filmed there.
+And if you felt like you were on the set of a film, you’d be quite right as that’s where they filmed Interstellar.

 You can also hike Svínafellsjökull glacier if you feel brave but keep safety in mind as the glacier is riddled with cracks and crevasses so it’s always recommended to use a professional guide or tour company.